Feel Whole

 • Ecosystems demonstrate the complexity of interdependent relationships and the importance of diversity.
 They challenge the myth of self-sufficiency and highlight the need for collaboration and cooperation.

-• Social insects, such as ants and bees, challenge the belief that individualism is the most efficient way of organizing.
+• The entire purpose of organizing in the arc of human history is to do great things together.
+The larger web of life knows this.
+Social insects, such as ants and bees, challenge the belief that individualism is the most efficient way of organizing.
 They demonstrate the power of collective intelligence and collaboration.

 • Nature is neither an adversary, a set of resources to be taken from, or something we are apart from.
 It is a teacher that has been preparing us for generations to be ready to cope with the complexity we are facing today and that we know is coming.
-By restoring our place in nature, we learn that shared places and resources in a dynamic system end up being the most beneficial for both the environment and social connections.
+By restoring a reciprocal relationship with nature, we get to design sustainable commons in dynamic systems.

-• In Hawaiian you do not call yourself your pet’s owner, you are their Kahu.
-Kahu has many meanings among them guardian, protector, steward, beloved attendant basically someone entrusted with the safekeeping of something precious, something cherished.
+In the Kanaka Maoli (Native Hawaiian) tradition, one does not call oneself your pet’s owner.
+Instead, you are their Kahu.
+Kahu has many meanings, including guardian, protector, steward, and beloved attendant—someone entrusted with the safekeeping of something precious, something cherished.

-• The circular economy challenges the myth of infinite growth and the idea that resources are infinite.
+• Economic theories like de-growth and the circular economy challenge the myth of infinite growth and the idea that resources are infinite.
 It highlights the importance of sustainability and the need for a more holistic approach to economic development.

-By accepting these as myths, and not truths, we also are armed with a more open mind that is a first step to creating an organizational culture capable of delivering what employees want most:
+By accepting these as myths, and not truths, we also are armed with a more open mind that is a first step to creating an organizational culture capable of delivering what workers want and what our communities need:

 Amazing clients